zp4om627xC7UscjY/agi-manifesto/README.md

 ---

+I shall offer you $15 for "understanding" such that I have draft (text) that others understand.
+No one seems to be able to make sense of me, but this is valuable work, if I am not a crank.

+---

+ID EST

+One agent consists of:
+0. Initial prompt
+1. LLM-settings (EG which LLM, which model parameters).
+2. Virtual terminal emulator that takes the input of the LLM
+3. TE-settings (EG installed linux packages, hsrdware access, online credientials)

+One agent has internal process of:
+1. The initial prompt getting run on the LLM
+2. TE commands of the agent causing things.

+A multiagent means this very same idea, except the agent has in the TE commands that affect other agents.
+I will give four examples:
+- "/msg [agent-name] [prompt]" would send a message to the other agent with that name; the other agent would then evaluate that message as a prompt.
+- "/allow-msg [agent-name-0] [agent-name-1]" would allow agent called [agent-name-0] to message [agent-name-1]
+- "/add-agent [name] [llm-settings] [initial prompt]" would create an agent with these settings.

+Agents know about all the commands, their use, and available settings because of the prompts.
+There could be a system that automatically generates relevant prompts for this basic control information.
+The prompts that occur when the agents work could be separate, added on top of the control prompts (IE how many Chatbots add their rules).

+Multiagents Explorer will be a tool that allows every human to edit, use & share multiagents fast.

+---

 This was originally scheduled to be published in 2021.
 My monero address is: 49juVze4wpvCyrS91EabyAHQTL232pUsW2whQtNqzpHobLHwtWyWQswF7qD4xSe2jxPL1Uk1EKzwvZo8W3gnxomsD23NPqu.
 All copyrights reserved (for the time being).

 ---